Harshi1Shetty/Lead_manager_FlutterApp/README.md

 The app follows a simple and scalable architecture pattern using the `provider` package for state management.

 -   **`main.dart`**: The entry point of the application.
 It sets up `MultiProvider` to make the `LeadProvider` and `ThemeProvider` available throughout the widget tree.
-It also configures the light and dark themes.
+It also configures the light and dark themes used across the app.

 -   **`providers/`**: This directory holds the application's state.
     -   `lead_provider.dart`: Manages the state of the leads, including loading, adding, updating, deleting, searching, and exporting.
 It communicates with the `DatabaseHelper` to persist data.